BeloveO/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-“10-love_exponent_breath- displays the power of an environment variable to another” “11-binary_to_decimal- changes environment variable from base 2 to base 10” “12-combinations- Lists all possible combinations of letters except ‘oo’”
+“10-love_exponent_breath- displays the power of an environment variable to another” “11-binary_to_decimal- changes environment variable from base 2 to base 10” “12-combinations- Lists all possible combinations of letters except ‘oo’” “13-print_float- prints a number with 2 decimal places from an environment variable